zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/02_agentiacloud.md

 1. **LLM APIs**
    - **Purpose**: These serve as the core interface for interacting with large language models (LLMs), enabling agents to perform tasks ranging from simple queries to complex multi-step reasoning.
 They are standardized, robust, and widely supported.
-   - **Choice**: We’ve selected **[OpenAI Chat Completion](https://platform.openai.com/docs/guides/text?api-mode=responses)** and **Responses AI** as your LLM APIs.
+   - **Choice**: We’ve selected **[OpenAI Chat Completion](https://platform.openai.com/docs/guides/text?api-mode=responses)** and **Responses AI** as our LLM APIs.
 OpenAI’s Chat Completion APIs have become the de facto industry standard and are a proven choice for its versatility and agent-friendly features (e.g., function calling), while Responses API may offer complementary capabilities.
    - **Why It Matters**: These APIs provide a reliable foundation for agentic workflows, ensuring developers can tap into cutting-edge AI capabilities with ease.

 2. **Lightweight Agents**
    - **Purpose**: These are modular AI units designed for specific tasks, equipped with guardrails (to ensure safe operation), tool integration (e.g., web search, file parsing, etc.), and handoff capabilities (to collaborate with other agents).
-   - **Choice**: You’re using the **[OpenAI Agents SDK](https://openai.github.io/openai-agents-python/)** to build these agents.
-This SDK offers a streamlined way to create lightweight agents with built-in features like memory management (LangMem integration) and tool usage.
+   - **Choice**: We’re using the **[OpenAI Agents SDK](https://openai.github.io/openai-agents-python/)** to build these agents.
+This SDK offers a streamlined way to create lightweight agents with built-in features like memory management **([LangMem](https://langchain-ai.github.io/langmem/)** integration) and tool usage.
    - **Why It Matters**: Lightweight agents minimize resource use while enabling flexible, scalable workflows, whether deployed individually or as part of a crew.

 3. **REST APIs**